jendos2001/C_Text_handler/README.md

 ## Program launch
 1. Clone the repository
 2. Go to the src folder
 3. Run command 'make'.
-The executable file text_handler will turn out.
+The executable file 'text_handler' will turn out.
 4. Run the file 'text_handler'.

 ## Program operation